sap-tutorials/Tutorials/tutorials/btp-integration-suite-execute-batch-payload/btp-integration-suite-execute-batch-payload.md

  - You have configured your [JDBC adapter](https://blogs.sap.com/2018/10/31/configuring-jdbc-adapter-a-step-by-step-guide/).

 ## Intro
 The data that you are transferring (sending or receiving) is called payload.
-The payload sent to the JDBC adapter can be modified.
+This payload sent to the JDBC adapter can be modified.
 You can modify multiple records in a single payload using either INSERT, UPDATE, or DELETE modes.
 This can be achieved using Batch Payload functionality.

 There are two types of Batch operations:

 -	Atomic: This mode considers each batch operation as a single unit.
 It updates the whole batch operation successfully or reverts the entire operation to its initial state if anything in the batch operation fails.

--	Non-Atomic- The operation in this mode varies depending upon the database and its driver.
+-	Non-Atomic: The operation in this mode varies depending upon the database and its driver.
 Generally, it updates all the successfully executed records and throws an exception if anything fails.
 It does not revert the failed records to its initial state.

 Following the steps below, you will be able to set up a sample database, create an integration flow, upload drivers, and data sources required for JDBC receiver adapter.
 Then, you can create a payload, execute, and benefit from Batch Payload functionality.